-2.3 Late Policy
+3.3 Late Policy

 Assignments, essays, project reports, etc. are due at the very start of class on days when we meet, and at noon on other days.
-Hardcopies of assignments submitted on other days may be placed under my office door or placed in my Faculty mailbox by the Faculty's receptionist.
+Hardcopies of assignments submitted on other days may be placed under my office door.
+The Faculty's administrative support staff will not place assignments in my mailbox.